wout/rosetta/README.md

 ```

 ### Localization
 Rosetta supports localization for a time, a date or a number.
+Localization
+instructions live under a the `rosetta_localization` namespace in the locale
+files.
+The initializer script will install the required files for you in order
+to be able to work with Rosetta.

 #### Localized time
 ```cr